Thanksgiving Stuffing Recipe

 However, you can make a vegan version by substituting margarine for butter and using vegetable stock instead of chicken stock.

 This could also be a gluten-free Thanksgiving stuffing.
 Just use gluten-free bread and you’re good to go.

 CAN THIS BE MADE AHEAD OF TIME?

-You can definitely get a head start on making the Thanksgiving stuffing.
+You can definitely get a head start on making your dressing.
 When there are so many dishes to be made, that’s always a plus if you can do some of them ahead, and this is a great recipe for that.